In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Reduce Stressors During Everyday Activities

 Even small amounts of stress on the components in the lower back can add up and lead to degeneration and pain over time.
-Here are suggestions on how to dissipate day-to-day stressing on your lower back:
+Here are suggestions on how to dissipate day-to-day stress on your lower back:

-Opening A Door: Stand straight in front of the door’s handle so as to pull it perpendicular towards your body while opening a door.
+Opening A Door: Stand straight in front of the door’s handle to pull it perpendicular towards your body while opening a door.
 Don’t stand on the side of the handle and twist your trunk while opening the door because this position is likely to injure spinal ligaments.

 Some More Examples